TheAxeC/machine-learning-techniques-for-flow-based-network-intrusion-detection-systems/README.md

 - sklearn (unstable branch)

 ## Datasets
-The datasets used are listed in the `/dataset` folder.
-Two other datasets were used.
+The datasets cannot be made publically available.
+The thesis does show references to the different datasets that were used.
-These were from the EDM located near the UHasselt and from Cegeka in Hasselt.
-These cannot be made publically available.

 ## Experiments
 The results from the main experiments used in the thesis are listed in the `experiments/` folder.
 The config files used to execute these experiments are listed in `code/configs/`.